iip-ecosphere/platform/platform/tests/test.environment/README.md

     * InstallPlatform: Install the platform and instantiates it - Jupyter Step "Install The Platform".
     * NewInstallFiles: Get new installation files for the platform from the GitHub.
     * IIPEasyTracing: Show the full output of the platform instantiation phase.
+    * InstallPlatformOption: give more options to add to the instantiate platform command.

+    	1. Non: No additional options.

+    	2. -U: update dependencies, in particular snapshots.

+    	3. -o: offline mode, do not update at all.

+    	4. -Dmdep.skip=true: skips the dependency/unpacking plugin completely.

+    	5. -Dunpack.force=true: causes an unpacking of the configuration meta model even if there was no change in the model

     * StartPlatfrom: Start the platform on the server - Jupyter Step "Start The Platform".
     * DevicesJoinPlatform: Join the devices to the platform - Jupyter Step "Device(s) Join The Platform".